-It should be noted, though, that the stunt described in the meme is not without precedent.
-It is identical to the opening scene from the Cheers episode “Rebecca Redux,” in which a mouthy customer tells Carla (Rhea Perlman):
+It should be noted, though, that the stunt described in the meme was not without precedent.
+It was identical to the opening scene from an episode of the 1980s sitcom Cheers (title “Rebecca Redux“) in which a mouthy customer told bar waitress Carla (played by Rhea Perlman):

 Do you see this roll of dollar bills here?
 This is your tip.
 I’ve set it aside in advance.